banks/aacl/README.md

 All checking is done using `AACL::check()` described below:

 **AACL::check($resource, $action = NULL)**

+-  **$resource**

--  **$resource** either a string ID or an AACL_Resource object.
+	Either a string resource ID or an AACL_Resource object.
 If an object is passed, `check()` will attempt to get the current action from the resource automatically using `$reource->acl_actions(TRUE)`.
 If this returns a string action then that action will be used for checking without having to specify the `$action` parameter.

 	This means that, since a controller object knows the currently executing action, the current controller action can be checked simply with `AACL::check($this)`.
 	Since models don't inherently know which action is being requested, `$action` parameter must be specified (or permission to access all actions will be required).

+	By extension, all actions in a controller will automatically be protected according to their action-specific rules simply by calling `AACL::check($this)` in the controller's
+	`before()` method.

+-  **$action**

--  **$action** if the resource doesn't know inherently which action is being requested, it can be specified here.
-If specified here, it will over-ride the resource's response so to check the permission of a *different* action of the same controller (not sure why you would want to but still...) you could use:
+	If the resource doesn't know inherently which action is being requested, it can be specified here.
+If specified here, it will over-ride the action the resource object claims to be executing.
+So to check the permission of a *different* action of the same controller (not sure why you would want to but still...) you could use:

 	    public function action_one()
 	    {